mkock/autobot/README.md

 - `GET /lookup` looks up a vehicle by hash value or a combination of country and registration- or VIN number.
 - `PATCH /vehicle` disables/enables a vehicle by hash value.
 - `PUT /vehicle` updates a vehicle's master data

+## Package Structure

+- `config` - contains app configuration and a loader that reads configuration data from a local TOML file.
+- `vehicle` - contains the Vehicle entity and related functions, plus the implementation of the vehicle store.
+- `dataprovider` - contains abstractions and implementations for loading data from varying sources, currently ftp and the local file system.
+- `dmr` - contains the integration with DMR, the Danish Motor Registry: parsers and data representations.
+- `app` - the entrance to the application itself: command line parser and runner that will both execute CLI commands and control the webservice.
+- `webservice` - this is the webservice part of the application which provides a REST-style HTTP API.
+- `main` - application bootstrapping.

 ## Cache Internals